davmre/sigvisa/README.txt

 This package contains the VISA implementation.
 To get started.

-- First, load the data in a mysql database into a schema ctbt3mos by running the commands in ctbt3mos.sql
+- First, load the data in a mysql database: copy all the csv files into the database directory change to the database directory and then run ctbt3mos.sql from mysql

 - Next, train the priors by calling "python learn.py"